 The problem of financial incentives

 Making money from playing games online is not a new concept.
-For years, online gambling and casino sites have competed to offer the , hoping to attract more customers.
+For years, online gambling and casino sites have competed to offer the best payouts and bonus spins, hoping to attract more customers.
 However, only recently have these financial incentives begun to leak into the online gaming community.
 No longer is it simply about being the best player or achieving the highest score – now it’s about making – and sometimes spending – the most money.

 Gaming or gambling?

 So the question is – are modern PC games slowly becoming more akin to gambling than entertainment?
 It doesn’t take too much of a stretch to see how many in-game purchases work like the flashing lights of a casino.
 Last year, research from two psychology institutes in New Zealand revealed how “randomized in-game reward mechanisms” were essentially a form of gambling.
 Following on from the research and similar reports, Belgium banned loot boxes this year and prompted US senator Josh Hawley to call for similar bans in America.

 Game developers argue that loot boxes don’t constitute gambling since players cannot ‘cash out’ the prizes as real money.
 However, interviews with players reveal that the majority of respondents feel that loot boxes are a form of gambling, due in large part to the fact that you often don’t know what you’re buying.